 The digital market is increasing rapidly, with more people staying online than offline.
 Online marketing, shopping, gaming, making transactions, viewing news/sports, etc., have increased tremendously.

 You may have encountered times when sites slow down or hang up as an internet user.
 This usually happens due to heavy network traffic.
-However, another reason for poor site performance may be the SSL/TLS certificate installed for site security.
+Also, the reason could be too many images, and plugins which can be looked in to avoid slowing down.

 What is SSL Offloading?